effort-free

 Learn

 An LLM is a machine that guesses the next word.
+LLM means large language model.
 That is it.
-That is the whole trick.
-It reads everything that came before, weighs each word against every other word, and picks the most likely word to follow.
+It reads everything that came before, weighs each word against every other word, and picks the most probable word to follow.
 Do that a few hundred times in a row and you have a paragraph.
 Do it billions of times during training and you get ChatGPT.

 5%